OGRECave/ogre-next/Docs/src/manual/hlms.md

 The recommended place to do this is in `Hlms::calculateHashForPreCreate` and `Hlms::calculateHashForPreCaster.` Both are virtual.
-The former gets called right before adding the set of properties, pieces and hash to the cache, while the latter happens right before adding the similar set for the shadow caster pass.
+The former gets called right before adding the set of properties, pieces and hash to the cache, while the latter happens right before adding a similar set for the shadow caster pass.

 In those two functions you get the chance to call setProperty to set